OutOfSyncStudios/logstash-relay/README.md

 ### [Calling](#restapi-calling)
 <a name="restapi-calling"></a>

 Setup JSNLogs or Log4JS to create AJAX requests that point to `http(s)://<yourserviceURL>/api/logger` or `http(s)://<yourserviceURL>/jsnlog.logger`.
-Alternatively, call these endpoints directly in your client or server application using one of the log formats outlined above.
+Alternatively, call these endpoints directly within an application using one of the log formats outlined above.

 # License
 <a name="license"></a>